kneron/document_center/docs/toolchain/appendix/converters.md

-# ONNX Converter
+# ONNX Converter (Derpecated)

+> This document is for toolchain before v0.25.0.
+For users using later toolchain dockers, you can also manually switch
+> to the `base` environment by running `conda activate base`.
+However, this is not recommended as this tool is
+> deprecated and will not be maintained in the future.
+Please use the `onnx1.13` environment instead.

 ONNX_Convertor is an open-source project on [Github](https://github.com/kneron/ONNX_Convertor).
-If there is any bugs in the ONNX_Convertor project inside the docker, don't hesitate to try `git pull` under the project folder to get the latest update.
-And if the problem persists, you can raise an issue there.
-We also welcome contributions to the project.

 The general process for model conversion is as following: